 ABOUT

 Local councils, by providing information, services and access, can help improve the lives of millions of people.
-Health and wellbeing are personal and different for each individual, by highlighting the effect of hidden disabilities and the roles that local councils can play; NALC hopes to increase awareness and bring about positive change for local communities.
+Health and wellbeing are personal and different for each individual.
+By highlighting the effect of hidden disabilities and the roles that local councils can play, NALC hopes to increase awareness and bring about positive change for local communities.

-Duncan Selbie, chief executive of Public Health England told NALC: “What is clear is that local councils are indispensable to the solutions around keeping people in good health.”
+Duncan Selbie, chief executive of Public Health England, told NALC: “What is clear is that local councils are indispensable to the solutions around keeping people in good health.”

 HEALTH AND WELLBEING CASE STUDIES